 This document provides some general tips and tricks that one can use when upgrading an existing, production installation of Patchwork.
-If you are interested in the specific changes between each release, refer to the UPGRADING document instead.
+If you are interested in the specific changes between each release, refer to Release Notes instead.
 If this is your first time installing Patchwork, refer to the Installation instead.

 Before doing anything, always backup your data.
 This generally means backing up your database, but it might also be a good idea to backup your environment in case you encounter issues during the upgrade process.

 While Patchwork won’t explicitly prevent it, it’s generally wise to avoid upgrades spanning multiple releases in one go.
 An iterative upgrade approach will provide an easier, if slower, upgrade process.